From 1 November until 28 October

 gepost op: 18 April 2022

-St. Paul’s Church and its enthusiastic St. Paul’s friends are happy to serve you during the tourist season, every time from 2 p.m. to 5 p.m.
-Our church is very accessible for those who walk, cycle or take public transport.
-Cars can park further away.
-The site is also easily accessible for wheelchair users, even during restoration.
+Our church is easily accessible for those walking, cycling, or taking public transportation.
+Cars can park a short distance away.
+The site is also easily accessible for wheelchair users, even during the restoration.

-Tourist visit:
+Tourist visits:

-The church is open every day from April 1 to October 31, from 2 p.m. to 5 p.m.
-From November 1 to March 31, the church is open during weekends and the (Flemish) school holidays, always from 2 p.m. to 5 p.m.
 Entrance through the gate on the corner of Veemarkt and Zwartzusterstraat.
 Please note: changes in opening hours due to concerts, etc. are possible.
 So also check our calendar!

 Sunday mass: